A Map of Chicago, in Crimes

 The Inequality of Arrests

 I subset the data by the kind of crime and year (2013).
 I selected narcotics reports, specifically those with less than 30g of cannabis (as described in the report; this was the lowest level).
 I made a logistic regression model, incorporating latitude, longitude, and an interaction term between them.
 There are fancier and cleverer ways of doing this modelling; I am not striving for mathematical precision but rather a rough overview.
-Here’s the fitted probabilities of arrest, depending on where the crime took place.
+Here’s the fitted probabilities of clearance, depending on where the crime took place.

 I built a fully 3-dimensional version of this graph, which can be rotated and zoomed, here.
 You should go play with it.
 If you view the visualization head on, with longitude as the x-axis and latitude as the y, you’ll see a map very similar to the first graph on this page.
 If you tilt it slightly, you’ll see that this graph can be thought of as a criminal topography of Chicago (as above), but warped or deformed by the probability of an arrest.

 The takeaways of the model are largely as expected.
-There are significant effects of latitude, longitude, and their interaction, such that the more southern or western the crime occurs, the more likely there is to be an arrest.
-The difference is not overwhelming, but stark nonetheless: on the northeast side of the city, the probability of arrest falls to ~80%.
+There are significant effects of latitude, longitude, and their interaction, such that the more southern or western the crime occurs, the more likely there is to be clearance.
+The difference is not overwhelming, but stark nonetheless: on the northeast side of the city, the probability of clearance falls to ~80%.
 Anywhere in the southern or western sides of the city, it is close to 100%.
 That’s probably not an artifact or an accident: we know that African-Americans and Latinos are much more likely to be arrested, overall, and the southern and western parts of the city are where many African-American and Latino people live.

 I doubt that’s the case, though.
 According to lots of published research, blacks and whites use marijuana at approximately similar rates.
-So we are left with other, more uncomfortable reasons for the observed differences in arrest rates.
+So we are left with other, more uncomfortable reasons for the observed differences in clearance rates.

 Whatever the cause, the pattern is clear, and serves as an example of the sort of discovery this data can give rise to.
 I am usually skeptical of the notion of “big data” as any kind of transformative phenomenon, on the theory that big data is really just lots of small data put together.
 But to the extent that governments embrace it, there may yet be some sea change, in that big data reduces the inherent information asymmetry between the people and their representatives.
 The government of Chicago has a thousand maps of the city at their disposal at any moment, some flattering, some despicable; the thought that all of those maps might be laid bare and examined is exciting.

-In the first draft of this post, I assumed that many of the marijuana crime reports (<30g) without arrests corresponded to citations that were issued instead.
+In the first draft of this post, I assumed that many of the marijuana crime reports (<30g) without clearances corresponded to citations that were issued instead.
 I made this assumption based on three facts: 1) the marijuana reports without arrests increased suddenly in the crime logs in the same year the decriminalization measure was passed; 2) the number of no-arrest low-level marijuana reports was quite similar to the reported number of tickets issued; and 3) I couldn’t think of a reason why there would be crime reports filed for such small amounts of weed unless there was also an offender present to prosecute.

 Having now found a database of some of those (~300) tickets, that assumption appears not to be the case: the issued tickets do not seem to be recorded in the crime database, meaning that the no-arrest marijuana reports are potentially something different.
 This conclusion begs the question: what, then, are the no-arrest marijuana reports?
 As of right now, I don’t know.
 I have emailed the appropriate contact at the Chicago data portal to find out.